FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Introduction

 In this paper, we validate the MetaMixer framework by conducting extensive experiments across various tasks leveraging only convolutions.
-Astonishingly, as shown in Fig.~\ref{fig:metamixer} (c), our MetaMixer-based methods outperform domain-specialized competitors, requiring only minor task-specific modifications.
+Our MetaMixer-based convolutional networks establish a strong and generally efficient baseline across a wide range of tasks and devices.
+Importantly, our convolutional mixer design surpasses highly specialized task-specific mixers with minimal modifications.
 Based on these results, we argue that MetaMixer stands as the pivotal mixer architecture that ensures competitive performance.
-We make the following contributions: \begin{itemize} \item We provide an in-depth analysis of the query-key-value mechanism of FFN in vision models (Sec.~\ref{sec: FFNs_are_kvm} and Appendix~\ref{app_sec: ffn_kvm}) and further abstract this mechanism into a general mixer architecture \emph{MetaMixer} that encompasses the main modules of both Transformer and ConvNeXt models (Sec.~\ref{sec:metamixer}). \item Although self-attention and FFN-based convolutional mixers can both be integrated within the MetaMixer, a significant efficiency gap remains between them.
-To address this, we propose a mixer design that adapts self-attention by employing FFN's sub-operations and mimicking its functionality through the use of large kernel convolutions (Sec.~\ref{sec:ffnification}).
-The resulting token mixer, termed \emph{FFNified attention}, not only surpasses the performance of attention-based mixers but also achieves remarkable inference speedups. \item Our methods achieve comprehensive state-of-the-art across a variety of modalities (image, point cloud, and time-series) and tasks (Sec.~\ref{sec:exp}).
-We validate the efficacy of our approach on numerous tasks and comprehensively analyze the mixer design space through the MetaMixer framework (Appendix~\ref{app_sec: metamixer_generality}, \ref{app_sec: comparison}). \end{itemize}
+We further discuss how to integrate existing mixer and FFNified attention within the MetaMixer, taking into account the characteristics of the task and the model's data processing mechanism.
+We make the following contributions: \begin{itemize}[leftmargin=3mm, itemsep=0.5mm, topsep=1mm, partopsep=0mm] \item We provide an in-depth analysis of the query-key-value mechanism of FFN and abstract this mechanism into a general mixer architecture \emph{MetaMixer} that encompasses the main modules of both Transformer and ConvNeXt. \item Although self-attention and FFN-based convolutional mixers can both be integrated within the MetaMixer, a significant efficiency gap remains between them.
+To address this, we propose a mixer design that adapts self-attention by employing FFN's sub-operations and mimicking its functionality through the use of large kernel convolutions.
+The resulting token mixer, termed \emph{FFNified attention}, outperforms attention-based mixers in terms of the speed-accuracy trade-off across diverse devices. \item Through a comprehensive comparison of our models with SOTA baselines across various modalities and tasks, we underscore the critical importance of the query-key-value framework (\emph{i.e.,} MetaMixer) and offer a strong and efficient baseline adaptable to various settings. \end{itemize}